marcus-crane/utf9k/content/CHANGELOG/index.md

 #### 7th

 * Backfilled the changelog some more.
 Entries mentioned new posts now link to said posts
-* Swapped the (supposedly placeholder) https://graphemica.com/%E2%8F%8E[return symbol (U+23CE)] being used as a back button for a https://graphemica.com/%E2%9E%B2[circled heavy white rightwards arrow (U+27B2)].
+* Swapped the (supposedly placeholder) [return symbol (U+23CE)](https://graphemica.com/%E2%8F%8E) being used as a back button for a [circled heavy white rightwards arrow (U+27B2)](https://graphemica.com/%E2%9E%B2).
 I couldn't find a leftwards version so I just rotated it using some CSS
 * Updated some links to be relative, such as the CHANGELOG on the front page which was a link to the live version up until now.
 Much nicer for working locally.

 #### 1st